alexander-hamme/Tadpole-Tracker/README.md

 Current Progress:

 This program runs at approximately 0.9 seconds / frame on my laptop CPU.
-While still far too slow for real-time analysis, this is a significant time speedup from my Python version of the code, which runs at ~5 seconds a frame.
+While still far too slow for real-time analysis, this Java version is a significant time speedup from my Python version of the code, which runs at ~5 seconds a frame.
 The next step is to enable GPU acceleration with CUDA and try to reach at least 20 frame per second.

 ###### Proof of Concept gif: